silviamaggi/smd-com/_posts/2020-06-26-design-digested-5-diversity-bias.md

 ## Anti-racist Reading List For Designers

-The design industry is [_71% White_](https://designcensus.org/){:target="_blank" rel="noopener"}.
+The design industry is 71% White.
 Lexi Namer listed books and articles aimed at designers with the intent of starting a dialogue about our privilege, assumption and biases as designers.

 <p class="detached">🔗 <a href="https://uxdesign.cc/anti-racist-reading-list-for-designers-e51b3ac4bd0" target="_blank" rel="noopener">Read the article</a> (on Medium)</p>

 ## It’s Not You.
 Bad Doors Are Everywhere

-In his best-selling book [The Design Of Everyday Things](https://www.goodreads.com/book/show/840.The_Design_of_Everyday_Things){:target="_blank" rel="noopener"}, Donald A. Norman highlighted the issues with most doors.
+In his best-selling book [The Design Of Everyday Things](https://www.goodreads.com/book/show/840.The_Design_of_Everyday_Things){:target="_blank" rel="noopener" title="Read more about the book on Goodreads"}, Donald A. Norman highlighted the issues with most doors.
 Their design gives people the wrong signal, which then needs an explanation to make it work.
 It’s not you.

 {% include pattern-video.html id="yY96hTb8WgI" title="It's not you.
 Bad doors are everywhere." %}